IoT and Vehicle Telematics: What Do You Need to Know?

 The Future of Telematics is IoT-driven

-As an increasing number of users adopt connected vehicles, organizations will see a compound benefit to the use of telematics.
+As an increasing number of users adopt connected vehicles, organizations will see a compound benefit to the use of telematics solutions.
 As a result, early adopters will be well-placed to take advantage of the later benefits.

 Improving Road Safety

 As telematics adoption increases, the benefits broaden to traffic optimization itself.
 Integration with smart road sensors and traffic signals allows for better traffic management, and mapping and navigation businesses can start to draw from real-time traffic data to create an accurate view of what’s happening on the roads.
-Imagine a fleet of delivery trucks who can see at a glance which roads have the least congestion, or even – which roads will have the least congestion for a certain shipment.
-Fleet managers can adjust their driver’s routes in real-time with accurate intelligence, aggregated from multiple sources.
+Imagine a fleet of delivery trucks who can see at a glance which roads have the least congestion, or even – which roads will have the least congestion for a certain shipment. by adopting fleet telematics, fleet managers can adjust their driver’s routes in real-time with accurate intelligence, aggregated from multiple sources.

 Let’s take a logistics and tracking use case for example – for cold chain management.
 From a single IoT dashboard, your stakeholders could see the temperature and humidity of your shipment, the traffic status and arrival time of your delivery, and an alternate route that would get you to a safe storage or drop-off point to remain compliant with regulatory requirements.